akvorado/akvorado/console/data/docs/00-intro.md

-*Akvorado*[^name] receives flows (currently Netflow/IPFIX and sFlow), enriches them with interface names (using SNMP), geo information (using MaxMind), and exports them to Kafka, then ClickHouse.
+*Akvorado*[^name] receives flows (currently Netflow/IPFIX and sFlow), enriches them with interface names (using SNMP), geo information (using [IPinfo](https://ipinfo.io/) or MaxMind), and exports them to Kafka, then ClickHouse.
 It also exposes a web interface to browse the result.

 [^name]: [Akvorado][] means "water wheel" in Esperanto.